polynetwork/dev-docs/new_chain/side_chain/contracts.md

 - The relayer should invoke this method.
 In some circumstances, users can invoke this method by themselves if they get the valid block information from Poly.
 - This method fetches and processes **cross-chain transactions**, finds the **Merkle root of a transaction** based on the block height (in the block header), and verifies the **transaction's legitimacy** using the transaction parameters.
-- After verifying the Poly chain block header and proof, you still need to check if the parameters `toContract` and `toMerkleValue.makeTxParam.method` have been listed in whitelists.
+- After verifying Poly Chain block header and proof, you still need to check if the parameters `toContract` and `toMerkleValue.makeTxParam.method` have been listed in whitelists.
 - The business logic contract deployed on the target chain is then invoked, which processes the business logic contract through the internal method `_executeCrossChainTx()`:
     - This method is meant to invoke the target contract and trigger the execution of cross-chain tx on the target chain.
     - Firstly, you need to ensure that the target contract is waiting to invoke a contract rather than a standard account address.